rhansen/tap4sh/README.md

   * Tests can be configured to depend on other tests or user-supplied
     prerequisites:  If a dependency is not met, then any dependent tests are automatically skipped.
+  * If a test script writes to standard error (stderr), the output is passed through to stderr unmodified.
+  * If a test script writes to standard output (stdout), each line of the output is prefixed with `# ` to convert it to a TAP diagnostic line and then output to stdout.

 ## Caveats